Winter Wedding Reception

 Serving Suggestions: Get enough soup to for 1.5 servings per person, and trust the serving suggestion given for the soup.
-My mom said that soup is something you definitely don’t want to have lots left over.
+My mom said that soup is something you definitely don’t want to have a lot leftover.
 We also used my mom’s Trio Buffet Cooker to hold the soups and keep them warm.

 Zuppa Toscana from Olive Garden – 26.99 (serves 12) 15.49 (serves 6).
 This was probably our biggest splurge, but it’s one of my favorite soups, so we were able to get a little bit of it.
 It’s also super simple to make — here is great recipe homemade Zuppa Toscana.